mrblueblue/chowchow/README.md

 # Chowchow

 Example of how to use Elixir and Hound to run browser automation tests.

 These tests are in run in parallel and can be run locally or remotely connecting to Browserstack.

 ## Running

 ### Locally

-Assuming you have `selenium` server with the Chrome driver running on port `4444`:
+Assuming you have Selenium server with the Chrome driver running on port `4444`:

 ```bash
 WEBDRIVER=selenium ENV=local mix test